 Fusion Fuel Signs €2.46 Million Green Hydrogen Equipment Supply Contract with CSIC

-/EIN News/ -- SABUGO, Portugal, May 03, 2023 (GLOBE NEWSWIRE) -- Fusion Fuel (NASDAQ: HTOO) announced today that it has formally entered into a €2.46 million equipment supply contract with Consejo Superior de Investigaciones Científicas (‘CSIC’) for a 550 kW solar-to-green hydrogen project in Zaragoza, Spain.
-The company had previously been selected as the ‘best value proposal’ following the public tender for the project, which will be developed for Instituto de Carboquímica, a research centre within CSIC.
+SABUGO, Portugal, May 03, 2023 (GLOBE NEWSWIRE) -- Fusion Fuel HTOO announced today that it has formally entered into a €2.46 million equipment supply contract with Consejo Superior de Investigaciones Científicas (‘CSIC') for a 550 kW solar-to-green hydrogen project in Zaragoza, Spain.
+The company had previously been selected as the ‘best value proposal' following the public tender for the project, which will be developed for Instituto de Carboquímica, a research centre within CSIC.

 CSIC, also known as the Spanish National Research Council, is a public research institution dedicated to promoting innovation, scientific research and technological development.
 Founded in 1939, CSIC has become one of the most prestigious research organizations in Europe, with over 10,000 employees and 120 institutes across the country.
 Its mission is to generate and transfer knowledge for the benefit of society, with a particular emphasis on solving some of the most pressing challenges facing Spain and the world, such as climate change, health, energy, and food security.